vinc13e/FfmpegLib/README.md

 # FfmpegLib
-Basic library to include ffmpeg suport to your poject
+Basic library to include ffmpeg support to your project

 V0.1